Sp3rick/GroupHelp/documentation.md

     -Thanksgiving with some hint
     -Settings and lang configuration hint

-"Hello" message when user write in private chat at bot with:
+Default "Hello" message when user write in private chat at bot
-    - Add me to a group, Group link and Channel link options fully implemented
-    - Informations option partially implemented
-    - Support partially implemented (to add the broadcast of staffer messages to each other)
-    - Language selector fully implemented

-Group settings with open here or in private chat option with:
+Group settings (/settings) with main panel (Todo page 2)

-    -Group lang selector
+Rules (/rules)

+Bot support (does not allow media, currently users should use https://telegra.ph/)

+Separate language selection and management for groups and users fully implemented